sally9805/Neural-Artistic-Style-Transfer/index.md

 </p>

 After we gave ratings to all 800 images, we tried to find correlations between manual ratings of the images and their loss values statistically.
 However, it is disappointing that a conclusion can be made that there is no correlation between them.
 In our points of views, a primary reason is that human evaluations are very subjective especially when the differences between the images are trivial.
 However, when two synthesized images use the same content image and their final loss values (after 5 iterations) differ a lot with different orders of magnitude, they might still look similar and it is not possible for us to give an exact conclusion on which one is better.
-Another interesting point is that we find in most cases we consider the image in the first iteration (which looks most similar to the content image) as the most artistically good-looking among all five, especially when all five iterations of images are not ideal.
+Another interesting point is that we find in most cases we consider the image in the first iteration (which looks most like the content image) as the most artistically good-looking among all five, especially when all five iterations of images are not ideal.
 Following are some points we summarized after the evaluation process:
-- In the cases when we give the first two iterations highest ratings, the trained image is more similar to the content image and the later iterations might produce images that contain messy textures as in Figure 3.
+- In the cases when we give the first two iterations highest ratings, the trained image is more like the content image and the later iterations might produce images that contain messy textures as in Figure 3.
 The first iteration produces an image that keeps most features of the content image and very basic features such as colors of the style image.
-- In the cases when we give the third or forth iterations highest ratings, the patterns and the strokes of the style images can be shown clearly in the synthesized image.
+- In the cases when we give the third or fourth iterations highest ratings, the patterns and the strokes of the style images can be shown clearly in the synthesized image.
 - In the cases when we give the last iteration highest ratings, the style images are often abstract or impressionism and the synthesized image in the fifth iteration is blurred in a way that we think is artistically beautiful.
 - We found that when we use portrait paintings as style images to train portraits, we can get decent results in most cases and their loss values are mostly in the same order of magnitude.
 We are not sure why this case happens and what it infers.